-Baseline demographics and clinical characteristics for individuals administered ABRYSVO, contemporary vaccinated controls, and contemporary unvaccinated controls will be summarized using descriptive statistics, consisting of the mean, SD, median, and IQR values for continuous variables and frequency distributions for categorical variables.
+Baseline demographics and clinical characteristics for individuals administered ABRYSVO, contemporary vaccinated controls, and contemporary unvaccinated controls will be summarized using descriptive statistics, consisting of the mean, standard deviation (SD), median, and interquartile range [IQR] values for continuous variables and frequency distributions for categorical variables.
 Standardized differences will be calculated between individuals who received ABRYSVO and contemporary vaccinated controls, and between individuals who received ABRYSVO and contemporary unvaccinated controls.
 Standardized differences <10% will indicate that the characteristics between recipients of ABRYSVO and the comparator cohort are balanced.

-Descriptive statistics will also be used to summarize ABRYSVO characteristics, including calendar year and month of vaccination and care setting of vaccination (e.g., outpatient clinic, pharmacy, inpatient ward).
+Descriptive statistics will also be used to summarize ABRYSVO characteristics, including calendar year and month of vaccination and care setting of vaccination (eg, OP clinic, pharmacy, IP ward).